What Should The Temperature Of Your Racing Car Tyres Be?

 The second way is more strategic.
 This is where you can try to optimise the compromise between grip and deg, depending on the nature of the session.

-For races you might want to be more conservative.
-You want to have enough temperature to give you good overall grip but with a degradation that makes sense for your type of race i.e. short sprint race verses hour(s) long endurance race.
+For races, you might want to be more conservative.
+You want to have enough temperature to give you good overall grip but with the degradation that makes sense for your type of race i.e. short sprint race versus hour(s) long endurance race.

 I have found the strategic side to be both interesting and comforting.